DrBlackRat/VRC-Simple-String-Loader/README.md

 __How to use:__
 - add the Unity Package to your Project
 - add the Simple Picture Loader script to what ever gameobject you want the string to be loaded on
+- add Text Mesh Pro if it asks you to

 You can also take a look at the Example Scene & Prefab if you want to see how it can be used.